 - 17.1 It is important that all staff who interact with our students, including online, continue to look out for signs a young person may be at risk.
 Any such concerns should be dealt with as per the Child Protection and Safeguarding Policy and where appropriate, referrals should still be made to children's social care and as required, the Police.
 Referrals made directly to children's social care and/or the Police should still be referred to the College's safeguarding team to ensure that a central record is always in place. - 17.2 The Bedford College Group will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements. - 17.3 The Bedford College Group has written Netiquette Guidelines for Students and these should be shared during induction.
-These should also be reinforced throughout the year. - 17.4 The Bedford College Group has ICT Acceptable User Guidelines which should be read in conjunction with this section.
-These are shared with students at Induction and reinforced throughout the year.
+These should also be reinforced throughout the year. - 17.4 The Bedford college Group will monitor and filter all college devices in accordance with the college Filtering and Monitoring Procedures - 17.5 The Bedford College Group has ICT Acceptable User Guidelines which should be read in conjunction with this section (it new policy link).
+These are shared with students and staff at Induction and reinforced throughout the year.